About this Policy

 All computer-based information is protected through the use of access passwords on each computer.
 Data is backed up each evening and stored securely off site.

-In addition, 360PWBD monitors its online services, such as 'Clients Online' to ensure that your personal information is appropriately protected when you use this service.
+In addition, 360Private monitors its online services, such as the Client Portal to ensure that your personal information is appropriately protected when you use this service.

-If you use Clients Online, you can assist us in protecting your personal information by ensuring that you keep your username and password secure at all times.
-You should contact 360PWBD immediately if you suspect that your username and password have been disclosed to another person.
+If you use the Client Portal, you can assist us in protecting your personal information by ensuring that you keep your username and password secure at all times.
+You should contact 360Private immediately if you suspect that your username and password have been disclosed to another person.

 How can you access your personal information?

-With some exceptions, you may request access to the personal information 360PWBD holds about you; however, before providing you with any of your personal information, we will have to verify your identity.
+With some exceptions, you may request access to the personal information 360Private holds about you; however, before providing you with any of your personal information, we will have to verify your identity.

 We will provide you with access by whichever means you request, as long as it is reasonable and practical to do so and within a reasonable amount of time.
 Depending on the complexity of the request, there may be a fee for this service.